 Spring Season

 The hills of Nepal come alive with brilliant rhododendrons and other beautiful flowers during the Season of Blossoms, which lasts from March to May.
-It’s the ideal time of year to go hiking because it’s not too hot or chilly.
+It's the ideal time of year to go hiking because it's neither too hot nor too chilly.
 Also spectacular are the vistas of the snow-capped summits.
 Picture yourself hiking over hills covered in pink, red, and white flowers as the majestic Himalayas loom above you.

 Take a moment to picture yourself trekking through verdant forests, across bubbling streams, and climbing steep mountains while inhaling the crisp, cool mountain air.
 Thanks to the climate created by the sun's warmth and the breeze's coolness, you may appreciate the area's natural beauty without the bitter cold of winter.